tbranyen/site-content/posts/diffhtml/post.md

 pre-HTTP 2.0 optimized file?
-The browser equivalent of this solution [apparently off the standards track](http://lists.w3.org/Archives/Public/public-webapps/2013JulSep/0287.html) which looked awkward and unnecessary in my opinion.
+The browser equivalent of this solution [apparently off the standards track](http://lists.w3.org/Archives/Public/public-webapps/2013JulSep/0287.html) which looked awkward and superfluous in my opinion.
+The idea here is putting JavaScript into your HTML instead of following React and company's approach of "HTML" in your JavaScript.

-Those problems can be avoiding by using the [Web Components polyfills](http://webcomponents.org/polyfills/), but I found them to not work particularly well, they need to modify too much of your environment to work properly.
+Those problems can be avoided by using the [Web Components polyfills](http://webcomponents.org/polyfills/), but I found them to not work particularly well, they need to modify too much of your environment to work properly.
 They also only provide the minimal features Web Components are